-One of the PPC mistakes many companies fall for is failing to use negative keywords as a part of their strategy.
+One of the PPC mistakes many companies fall for is failing to use negative keywords in their strategy.
 Negative keywords are terms that you can use to tell Google which search terms you don’t want to show up in the results for.

-For example, if you were selling luxury bed sheets, and you’re using the keyword “bedsheets” in your campaign.
-You wouldn’t want to appear in a search query like “what to do with old bed sheets?”
+For example, if you’re selling luxury bedding, and “bedsheets” is your keyword, you wouldn’t want to appear in a search query like “what to do with old bedsheets?”
 Using negative keywords can help improve the relevancy of your ads and make sure the right people are seeing them.

 Where do people get sent when they click on your ad?
 If they’re not taken to a specific and optimized landing page, they may be unsure of what to do next.

-A landing page should have specific language about the next step a visitor to your site should take — aka the call to action (CTA).
-The CTA could ask them to sign up for your email list, schedule a consultation, fill out a form, or give you a call.
+An optimized landing page has specific language about the next step a visitor to your site should take — aka the call to action (CTA).
+The CTA could ask them to do something like sign up for your email list, schedule a consultation, fill out a form, or give you a call.

-Make sure your landing page is written in clear, easy-to-understand language that matches the language in your ad, and that you have an explicit next step.
+Make sure your landing page is written with clear, easy-to-understand messaging that matches the language in your ad, and that you have an explicit next step.
 Elements that make up a killer landing page include:

 - An eye-catching headline